SebHoNDS/lsdm-project-2/README.md

 There are several task-specific options after the task command.
 These are explained in the sections below.

-The genral pattern of a command-line call is the following:
+The general pattern of a command-line call is the following:
 `java -jar LSDMProject.jar {TASKNAME} {OPTIONS}`

 ## Counting 1's (DGIM method) - task name: `COUNT`